mattvperry/gondola/README.markdown

     $ gem install gondola

-Note: You may run into problems if rubygems' executable path is not in your `$PATH` environment variable.
+NOTE: You may run into problems if rubygems' executable path is not in your `$PATH` environment variable.
 See rubygems' documentation for more details.

 ## Usage